abagames/sounds-some-sounds/README.md

 sounds-some-sounds
 ======================
 Add sounds to your game in a minute.
+(Web Audio API required)

 You can play [the demo](http://abagames.sakura.ne.jp/16/sss/) of the sample code.